International Study Abroad

 Lithuania is a small country on the Eastern shore of the Baltic Sea, a place rich in Eastern European history.
 LCC International University is located in Klaipeda, a European-style city that boasts beautiful beaches, museums, festivals and cultural events.
 LCC is a member of the Council of Christian Colleges and Universities and attracts students from all over Eastern Europe.
 Students attending this university for a semester choose from the regular course offerings; courses are taught in English.
 The program includes group trips to Riga, Latvia and Tallinn, Estonia, as well as St. Petersburg and Moscow, Russia.
 Several Eastern faculty and alumni have taught at LCC.

-The Middle East Studies Program in Israel, allows students to study Middle Eastern cultures, religions and conflicts from within this diverse and strategic region.
-Students participate in interdisciplinary seminar classes, receive Arabic language instruction and perform service projects with various organizations in Cairo.
+The Middle East Studies Program in Jordan, allows students to study Middle Eastern cultures, religions and conflicts from within this diverse and strategic region.
+Students participate in interdisciplinary seminar classes, receive Arabic language instruction and perform service projects with various organizations in Amman.
 Through travel to other areas of the Middle East, students are exposed to the diversity and dynamism of the region.
 At a time of tension and change in the Middle East, MESP equips student to relate to the Muslim world in an informed, constructive and Christ-centered manner.

 The Oxford Study Abroad Program (OSAP) in England provides the opportunity for a self-designed program of study.
 Participants enroll in two tutorial-style courses, for a total of 12 credits, which will be selected in consultation with the OSAP advisors.
 Students must be very self-disciplined, motivated and self-directed in order to succeed, as this educational style is unfamiliar to most American students.